 Arriving just after 10.30am we get a table straight away which is great because half an hour later there's a long line out the front filled with people awaiting a table.
 Perfect timing we say to one another as we dive straight into choosing dishes from the trolleys rolled past us.

-In my natural fashion, the Soft Shell Crab catches my eye immediately.
-It's a heaped pile of gloriously golden brown battered crab with slices of chilli and onion.
-The crab is moist on the inside and crunchy on the outside.
 It's actually quite meaty which is a pleasant surprise, with some great little crispy leg pieces to pick at too.
 I know I am favouring this dish wherever I see it, but I just can't stop myself - it's too delicious!

 The congee here at Serenade Palace is wonderful!
 The stock used is salty and flavoursome; the pork inside tender.
 The segments of century egg are the perfect taste companion to the meat, as is the sweet spring onion slices and the crispy wonton skins.